-Our guide will help you identify your body shape, and show you how to pick a suit fashion and style to flatter your body type.
+Our guide will help you identify your body shape, and show you how to pick the right suit fashion and style for your body type.
 It’s all about visual illusions, but don’t be alarmed - all the best-dressed men utilise these tactics.
 Most men fit into one of five body types as shown above.
 Read on to learn tips for the best suit styles for each body type, and the variations for tall and short men.

 Men with triangle body types have waists and hips that are larger than their chest and shoulders.
 This means that your suit should reduce the effect of a disproportionately larger lower half.
 To create the necessary balance: